Faculty Search Activities Guide

 All application materials for individuals on the short list should be available to the full faculty.
 To accomplish this goal while maintaining appropriate confidentiality, departments must adhere to the following guidelines:

 The department will maintain in a secure online location a copy of (to the extent applicable but not limited to) confidential letters of reference, application letters, CVs, teaching and research statements, and transcripts.
 The online location (such as a Box) should be accessible only to faculty authorized to view the materials.

-Any departmental faculty who wish to view the online documents may do so only after first signing a confidentiality statement (Appendix L).
+Any departmental faculty who wish to view the online documents may do so, however the following is expected:

 Developing a Recommendation for Finalists

 Following the completion of all campus interviews, the search committee should attend a meeting of the department faculty to present (orally or in writing) the committee’s assessment of the candidates to the department faculty and to receive the assessments of the faculty, students, and other stakeholders.

 (For example, the search committee should actively solicit the assessments from other programs or interdisciplinary groups with which the new position will be affiliated.)